 The workshop mainly dealt with the FED approach and modules relating to various steps/techniques for making cooperative education need based, problem oriented and effective in improving the working of the cooperatives.
 Main thrust was laid on the study of field situation including expected and actual performance, identification of performance discrepancies and causes thereof and designing educational contents accordingly.
-On the last day of the workshop the participants prepared action programme for utilisation of CEMAS approach and techniques in their respective 21625 national level training course cooperative member education was held by DEKOPIN at the National Cooperative Training Centre, Jakarta (Indonesia) from 16-30 November 1984.
-The course was mainly for those educators who are engaged at cooperaand training at tive education the primary cooperative level in Indonesia.
-There were 30 participants in the course.
-Some of them were the teachers at the cooperative academies and elected cooperative leaders at the regional levels.
+On the last day of the workshop the participants prepared action programme for utilisation of CEMAS approach and techniques in their respective areas.